 “One size fits all approach!”

-Now, will we be able to help out everyone who has been previously diagnosed with a Heart Palpitation?
+Now, can we help out everyone previously diagnosed with Heart palpitations?